By: T Franklin Murphy | June 30, 2021 (edited April 22, 2022)

 Perfectionism is often derived from the duel characteristics of excessively high personal standards and overly critical self-evaluations.
 Perfectionism drives unrelenting self improvement while destroying self esteem.
-However, self improvement desires may be thwarted rather than achieved by the accompanying self criticism.
+However, self improvement desires may be suppressed when self criticism reigns.

-Often the harsh self critic creates some much pain for failure that difficult tasks are avoided, abandoning the real work of personal growth for superficial tasks to succor the ego.
+Often the harsh self critic creates so much pain over failure that difficult tasks are avoided, abandoning the real work of personal development for superficial tasks to succor the ego.

 Three Forms of Perfectionism